saylordotorg/course_ma003/Unit01.md

+---
+layout: default
+title: "MA003: Precalculus II"
+course_description: "An examination of the definitions of the basic trig functions, exploration of their properties, and the study of trigonometric equations and identities, the laws of sines and cosines, polar coordinates and graphs, parametric equations, and elementary vector operations."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Trigonometric Functions of Angles** <span id="1"></span>

 *Imagine standing some distance from a building and trying to guess at